King of Fighters R-2

 King of Fighters R-2 (KOF R-2) is a 1999 fighting video game released by SNK for the Neo Geo Pocket Color handheld system.
-It is the sequel to King of Fighters R-1, as part of The King of Fighters series.
+It is the sequel to King of Fighters R-1 and is part of The King of Fighters series.
 Like most other games in the series, King of Fighters R-2 features various SNK characters; this game, which features the same story as The King of Fighters '98, has the main character going up against Rugal Bernstein, who is creating clones of the main characters.

 A port for Nintendo Switch was released on August 7, 2020, which was additionally included as part of Neo Geo Pocket Color Selection Vol. 1 in 2021.

 Gameplay

 King of Fighters R-2 brings back most of King of Fighters R-1s gameplay, bringing back Singleplay and Teamplay, and the VS mode using a link cable.
 The Making mode is a new mode which lets the player customize their fighter and send them on a quest to defeat Rugal Bernstein.
 Also the player can connect with the Dreamcast game King of Fighters '99 Dream Match.
 It has all the starting characters from King of Fighters R-1 except Chizuru Kagura and Kim Kaphwan, replacing them with Saisyu Kusanagi and Kasumi Todoh.